MikeKutz/templates/README.md

 | *.xtend | (optional) files needed for eXtend engine
 | *.texml | (optional) files needed for tePLSQL engine
 | * | (optional) other files specific for a generator/engine

-Some code engines generators can use files for templates.
-A collection is a combination of oddgen generator and (optionally) associated template files.

 ## How to help
 Your assistance with expansion of this repository is greatly needed.